Serenity 6.5.2 Release Notes (2023-02-21)

 //...

-So, if you don't pass the plugin to view options, there are two instances of the same plugin lying around.
-One is registered with the grid, while one is not as it is internally created by the data view.
+When you do not pass the plugin to the view options, you end up with two instances of the same plugin coexisting.
+One instance is registered with the grid, while the other, though internally created by the data view, remains unregistered.

-This was not a big problem as long as the GroupItemMetadataProvider is created with no options.
-Otherwise, the instance we created and the one data view internally created would have a different set of options.
+Initially, this situation was not a major concern, especially when the GroupItemMetadataProvider was created without any additional options.
+In such cases, the instance we created and the one created internally by the data view held the same set of options.

-Because of this, even though we forgot to pass the GroupItemMetadataProvider to the data view, our sample used to work.
-But it stopped working after we made some refinements to the GroupItemMetadataProvider class, resulting in this issue:
+Due to this, even if we overlooked passing the GroupItemMetadataProvider to the data view, our sample continued to function as expected.
+However, issues arose after we introduced refinements to the GroupItemMetadataProvider class, leading to the problem detailed in the following GitHub issue:

 export class GroupingAndSummariesInGrid extends EntityGrid<ProductRow, any> {